Gerry Rafferty: City to City and Night Owl

 "Baker Street" remains a mainstay of soft-rock radio airplay and, in October 2010, it was recognised by the BMI for surpassing 5 million plays worldwide.
 "Stuck in the Middle With You" has received over 4 million plays worldwide, and "Right Down The Line" has had over 3 million plays.
-In a 2003 interview with The Sun (Scotland), Rafferty commented on how profitable his biggest song had been, stating: "Baker Street still makes me about £80,000 a year.
+In a 2003 interview with The Sun (Scotland), Rafferty commented on how profitable his biggest song had been: "Baker Street still makes me about £80,000 a year.
 It's been a huge earner for me.
-I must admit, I could live off that song alone".
-The "£80,000" figure has been widely repeated in newspaper articles ever since.
+I must admit, I could live off that song alone."
 Rafferty loathed the 1992 dance music cover version of "Baker Street" by Undercover, describing it as "dreadful, totally banal–it's a sad sign of the times".
-But it earned him another £1.5 million, selling around three million copies in Europe and America.
+However it earned him another £1.5 million, selling around three million copies in Europe and America.
 He never let "Baker Street" be used for advertising, despite lucrative offers.

 "Right Down the Line" was the second single from City to City.
 The song made No. 12 on the Billboard Hot 100 chart and No. 1 on the Hot Adult Contemporary Tracks charts in the US.
 It remained at the top of the adult contemporary chart for four non-consecutive weeks.
 The third single from the album, "Home and Dry", reached No. 28 in the US Top 40 in early 1979.
-One of the lesser-known songs from that time is "Big Change in the Weather" (the B-side of "Baker Street").

 The lyrics of "Baker Street" reflected Rafferty's disenchantment with certain elements of the music industry.
 This was elaborated on by music journalist Paul Gambaccini for BBC World News:.